-At the University level, passing off anyone else's scholarly work (which can include written material, exam answers, graphics or other images, and even ideas) as your own, without proper attribution, is considered academic misconduct.
+At the University level, passing off any other person's or ChatBot's scholarly work (which can include written material, exam answers, graphics or other images, and even ideas) as your own, without proper attribution, is considered academic misconduct.
 Because I am interested in how well you understand and can explain the situations and models discussed in class, it is imperative your work is in your own words.
 Shared homework or test answers or plagiarized assignment answers, will receive a zero for the assignment for involved parties and will be referred to the university for disciplinary action.